Bioenergy with carbon capture and storage: Biomass feedstocks

 A variety of challenges must be faced to ensure that biomass-based carbon capture is feasible and carbon neutral.
 Biomass stocks require availability of water and fertilizer inputs, which themselves exist at a nexus of environmental challenges in terms of resource disruption, conflict, and fertilizer runoff.
 A second major challenge is logistical: bulky biomass products require transportation to geographical features that enable sequestration.

-Current projects
+Projects and commercial plants

-To date, there have been 23 BECCS projects around the world, with the majority in North America and Europe.
-Today, there are only 6 projects in operation, capturing CO2 from ethanol bio-refinery plants and MSW recycling centers.
+As of 2024, there are 3 large-scale BECCS projects operating in the world.
+All of these are ethanol plants.
+Between 1972 and 2017, plans were announced to sequester a total of 2.2 million tonnes of CO2 per year using CCS in biomass and waste power plants.
+None of these plans had come to fruition by 2022.